China toughens drug quality standards, rejects 13 applications

 The China Food and Drug Administration (CFDA) last month also rejected applications by eight Chinese companies for inadequate trial data related to generic drugs for heart problems, schizophrenia, pain, infections and other diseases.

-The quality of locally made drugs is a priority for the government, which is pushing an ambitious program of healthcare reforms to reduce reliance on both generic and more innovative imported drugs.
+The quality of locally made drugs is a priority for the government, which is pushing an ambitious programme of healthcare reforms to reduce reliance on both generic and more innovative imported drugs.

 The regulator’s crackdown comes after it called on manufacturers to carry out their own internal investigations into trial data in July, a move expected to raise the quality of local drugs over the long-run, creating a challenge for global pharmaceutical firms.